 Atrophy: Renal cortical thinning is seen due to functional loss of nephrons.
 There are many causes of "medical renal disease"which result in atrophy.
 Hypertension is the leading cause.
 Punctuate calcification s are very tiny stones.
-Contrast is supposed to be in the calyx, so i'm uncertain why that was stated.
+Contrast is supposed to be in the calyx, so I'm uncertain why that was stated.
 Was there anything else related to that statement? ...Read more

-My husband have a renal parenchymal calcification left what?is the meaning of this and what is the medication
+My husband have a renal parenchymal calcification left what?
+Is the meaning of this and what is the medication

 Nephrocalcinosis: Technical term for thus condition is Nephrocalcinosis.
 There are several conditions possible.
 Most of the time needs follow up by kidney specialist and may not cause any long term damage to kidney.
 Best to see a kidney specialist. ...Read more

 No, usually...: Seeing renal vascular calcification is not uncommon and usually an incidental finding on imaging studies for other causes such as hematuria, kidney infection, stones, etc..
 Of course, such patient needs to look into if having similar calcification in other arteries like aorta, since it is merely a part of systemic vascular disease.
 Besides, kidney function and size have to be watched and.... ...Read more

 In my ultrasound the result says I have a renal parenchymal calcification left what does it mean.
 Please explain.
 Thank you?

 Renal refers to kidneys; parenchyma is the organ's functioning tissue rather than the ducts & other spaces in the collecting system; calcification suggests a calcium deposit; nephrocalcinosis is another term that includes all 3 concepts.
 Http://en.
 Wikipedia.
 Org/wiki/nephrocalcinosis